Red Bull team principal Christian Horner fired after 20 years with team

 The team won four consecutive drivers’ world titles with Sebastien Vettel between 2010 and 2013 and Max Verstappen has become the current dominant force in F1, winning the last four championships.

-Red Bull had 124 Grand Prix wins, 107 pole positions and 287 podium finishes with Horner at the helm.
+Red Bull had 124 Grand Prix wins, 107 pole positions and 287 podium finishes with Horner – who Duncan calls “perhaps one of the last of those ‘big beast’ team principles” – at the helm.

+Duncan said that the timing of Horner’s firing, just a few days after the British Grand Prix, comes as a “surprise” to many.

+“There’s been rumblings about Horner’s future and how long really he has left at Red Bull for a long time now,” he explained to CNN’s Wire.
+“Obviously, it surfaced at Bahrain in the first race of last season when the accusations against him by the female staff member broke and he was obviously exonerated at the time.

 In recent years, Horner’s time with Red Bull has been controversial.